JordyGuzak/TianThesisBiographyFormatter/README.md

 # TianThesisBiographyFormatter

-Program written to format my girlfriend's thesis biography.
+A program to format the biography of my girlfriend's thesis.